 Judson College is the fifth oldest women’s college in the United States.
 It was founded by members of Siloam Baptist Church in 1838 in Marion, Alabama at a time when formal education for women was rare.
 The college opened its doors on January 7, 1839.
 It was named after Ann Hasseltine Judson, the first female foreign missionary from the United States to Burma (now Myanmar).
-It has been affiliated with the Alabama Baptist Convention throughout its history and is currently still heavily funded by the convention.1
+It has been affiliated with the Alabama Baptist Convention throughout its history and is currently still heavily funded by the convention.1 (continued below)

 The following article was published in The Alabama Historical Quarterly, Spring Issue, 1941 and provides a unique glimpse and thoughts about how girls should be educated before the War Between the States.
 Times have really changed — thank goodness!